espnet/espnet/egs2/clotho_v2/asr1/README.md

 ### Steps to run
 For running AAC pre-training
 1. Download AudioCaps and set the path to its root directory in db.sh (This recipe downloads clotho for you).
+Also download clotho mixup data (wav ids and captions) from [this repo](https://huggingface.co/datasets/slseanwu/clotho-chatgpt-mixup-50K) and set `CLOTHO_CHATGPT_MIXUP` in db.sh.
+The code will take care of mixing and creating the audio files.
 2. Download the BEATs checkpoint: [BEATs_iter3+](https://onedrive.live.com/?authkey=%21AGXnEG4l3mlIzfA&id=6B83B49411CA81A7%2125960&cid=6B83B49411CA81A7&parId=root&parQt=sharedby&o=OneUp) and change the `beats_ckpt_path` path in `conf/beats_bart_pt.yaml`
 3. Launch with `run_pt.sh`